DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/04-AI Chatbot/04-solution.md

 - Most companies have organizational policies on auto-creation of Key Vault & Storage account, so here we will be creating all resources separately and will stitch them together.
 - Add a tag to the Resources and resource group when you create them so that we can identify them later for cost management or other aspects.
 - Ensure that all necessary resource providers are registered.
 For example, you might need to register Microsoft.PolicyInsights and Microsoft.Cdn policies by selecting them and clicking the register button in the Azure Portal.
-- Make sure the location or region for each of the resources is preferably one of the following, this will ensure smooth testing of all resources:
+- Make sure the location or region for each of the resources is preferably one of the following, to ensure smooth testing of all resources:
   - Australia East
   - Canada East
   - East US